simonthorell/esp32-lvgl-hid/README.md

   - Save

 ## Build & Flash Wih GUI
-- *TODO: Replace this with .devcontainer and GitHub Actions for auto-build!*
+- *TODO: Replace this with .devcontainer and GitHub Actions for auto-build and firmware update release!*
 - Move into project folder, build & flash using the idf.py tool.
   ```bash
   get_idf                                      # Get ESP-IDF tools